-High school seniors may be admitted to concurrent enrollment (taking college courses for credit before graduation from high school) by receiving permission from their high school principal and the Dean of Admissions and Financial Aid/Registrar.
-High school students below grade twelve may be admitted to concurrent enrollment in designated classes through permission of the high school principal and the Dean of Instructional Services.
+High school juniors and seniors may be admitted to concurrent enrollment (taking college courses for credit before graduation from high school) by receiving permission from their high school principal and the Dean of Admissions and Financial Aid/Registrar.
+High school students below grade eleven may be admitted to concurrent enrollment in designated classes through permission of the high school principal and the Dean of Instructional Services.
+High school students are eligible to enroll in two college courses per semester.
+Exceptions for students with demonstrated outstanding academic performance and capability may be approved by the college Dean of Instructional Services.